Application Periods & Deadlines

-To apply to the Career Ladder Nursing program you need to submit a complete application
+To apply to the Career Ladder Nursing program you need to submit an online application

 - A completed Career Ladder Program Application

-- One official U.S. high school transcript or GED certificate or Equivalency Report
+- One unofficial U.S. high school transcript or GED certificate or Equivalency Report

 from one of the college’s acceptable companies

 This is not required if an Associate or higher degree is posted on U.S. college transcripts.

 - One unofficial transcript of ALL U.S. colleges and universities attended, including